govau/service-manual/content/service-design-delivery-process/discovery-stage/case.md

   cta: Read on DTA blog
 - image: '/sddp/immigration-user-research.jpg'
   headline: Doing Discovery in Government
-  text: Working Agile in a traditional government setting can be tricky.
+  text: Working agile in a traditional government setting can be tricky.
 But it can be done.
   link: 'https://www.dta.gov.au/blog/doing-discovery-in-government/'
   cta: Read on DTA blog
 - image: '/sddp/end-of-discovery.jpg'